Anandakrishnanms/Finder/README.md

 ## 🔎 What Finder Does

-The tool will automatically:

   • Enumerate subdomains using multiple tools
   • Remove duplicate results
   • Check which subdomains are live
   • Display clean output in the terminal